Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/hsm/certificate-authority.rst

 Sign a Server Certificate
 -------------------------

-Now that you have a certificate authority, you’d probably like to know how to use it.
+Now that you have a certificate authority, you'd probably like to know how to use it.

 Create a CSR in the normal method for your application.
 Proper creation of your certificate, including SAN, for your particular application is outside the scope of this document.